HEPData/hepdata/INSTALL.rst

     $ brew extract --version=1.3.2 opensearch opensearch/tap
     $ brew services restart opensearch/tap/opensearch@1.3.2

+If this doesn't work, either install the latest version instead (``brew install opensearch``) or run a Docker container.

 **Linux**

 You can see the tarball instructions on the OpenSearch installation `webpage. <https://opensearch.org/docs/1.3/opensearch/install/tar/>`_